mvolkmann/blog/src/smalltalk.md

       ^ inCommandMode.
   ```

-How can I made the System Browser using VimEditor
+- TODO: Determine how to modify the System Browser to use `VimEditor`
-instead of SmalltalkEditor in its bottom pane?
+  instead of `SmalltalkEditor` in its bottom pane.

+- TODO: Determine how to modify the `xKey:` method to really delete a character.

 Changes will likely have no effect until the image is saved and restarted.

-Add the instance variable `mode` to the `Editor` class.

 ## Web Development